 Old woman sitting on a porch, August 1986 (anonymous)

 Of all the odd things I was asked to do in my year working as a Wells Fargo security guard, the strangest was the evening I spent with an elderly woman on her front porch in Mercer County, New Jersey, listening to her talk for hours about her family farm.
-The house to which the porch was attached was sitting, she said, on the last parcel of land left of a much larger farmstead that been sold off piece by piece over the span of her lifetime---that year being 1986.
+The house to which the porch was attached was sitting on the last parcel of land left of a much larger farmstead that been sold off piece by piece over the span of her lifetime---that year being 1986.
 She must have been in her 80s at the time, so I am guessing that she was born around the turn of the century.
 She had lived her entire life in Mercerville, watching it change in innumerable ways, and this was part of her monologue as well.
 I listened mostly, interjecting now and then to ask questions.
 I had brought along a copy of the latest edition of Esquire magazine---August 1986, the issue that featured Tim O’Brien’s iconic short story “The Things They Carried,” published for the first time—hoping to find some time to read it.
 The instructions from my supervising officer had been quite vague: I was to go to the house, introduce myself to the owner, and she would tell me what to do.
-I had been on other one-off assignments before and my previous experience led me to believe that I would sit for hours alone in my car watching a building from the outside.
+I had been on other one-off assignments like this one before and my previous experiences led me to believe that I would sit for hours alone in my car watching a building from the outside.
 Instead, she invited me onto her porch where we talked into the night.

 Around the same time, my supervisor asked me if I wanted to take a shift guarding a parking lot in Trenton.
 It was presented to me this way: The parking lot is a place where prostitutes like to take their tricks.
 The owner wants to keep them out.
 We want you to sit in a car parked at the entrance, in your uniform, so they can see you, “as a deterrent,” he said.